karolisgrinkevicius/gitconfig/README.md

 - `squash` - squash commits against `master` branch
 - `cmp` - Commit and push using only one command.
 Requires commit message right after the alias command.
 Ignores hooks.
 - `cbr` - Checkout origin branch removing the local one.
-- `master` - Checkout master and pull from the remote
+- `master` - Checkout master and pull changes from the remote

 ## Pull